binaryage/chromex/examples/lein-figwheel/readme.md

   (connect-to-background-page!))
 ```

-When a popup button is clicked, Chrome creates a new javascript context and runs our code by calling `init!`.
+When you click the popup button, Chrome creates a new javascript context and runs our code by calling `init!`.
-At this point we call [`runtime/connect`](https://developer.chrome.com/extensions/runtime#method-connect) to connect to our background page.
+At this point we call [`runtime/connect`][runtime-connect-docs] to connect to our
-We get a `background-port` back which is a wrapper of [`runtime.Port`](https://developer.chrome.com/extensions/runtime#type-Port).
+background page.
+We get a `background-port` back which is a wrapper of [`runtime.Port`][runtime-port-docs].
-`background-port` implements chromex protocol [`IChromePort`](https://github.com/binaryage/chromex/blob/master/src/lib/chromex/chrome_port.cljs)
+`background-port` implements chromex protocol [`IChromePort`][chrome-port-src]
-which we can use to `post-message!` to our background page. `background-port` also implements `core-async/ReadPort` so we can treat
+which we can use to `post-message!` to our background page. `background-port` also implements `core-async/ReadPort` so we
-it as a core.async channel for reading incoming messages sent by our background page.
-You can see that implemented in `run-message-loop!`
+can treat it as a core.async channel for reading incoming messages sent by our background page.
+You can see that implemented
-which takes messages off the channel and simply prints them into console (in `process-message!`).
+in `run-message-loop!` which takes messages off the channel and simply prints them into the console (in `process-message!`).

 ##### Marshalling

 At this point you might ask.
-How is it possible that we called API method `runtime/connect` and got back `background-port` implementing `IChromePort`?
+How is it possible that we called API method `runtime/connect` and got back `background-port`
-That is not documented behaviour described in [Chrome's extension APIs docs](https://developer.chrome.com/extensions/runtime#method-connect).
+implementing `IChromePort`?
+That is not documented behaviour described in [Chrome's extension APIs docs][runtime-connect-docs].
 We would expect a native javascript object of type `runtime.Port`.

-This transformation was done by [marshalling subsystem](https://github.com/binaryage/chromex/#flexible-marshalling) implemented in Chromex library.
-Marshalling is responsible for converting
+This transformation was done by [marshalling subsystem](https://github.com/binaryage/chromex/#flexible-marshalling)
-parameter values when crossing API boundary.
+implemented in Chromex library.
+Marshalling is responsible for converting parameter values when crossing API boundary.
 Parameter values can be automatically converted to ClojureScript values when returned from native Javascript API calls and
 in the other direction parameters can be converted to native Javascript values when passed into API calls.
-This is a way how to ease
+This is a way how
-extension development and promote idiomatic ClojureScript patterns.
+to ease extension development and promote idiomatic ClojureScript patterns.

 Chromex library does not try to do heavy marshalling.
-You should review marshalling logic in [marshalling.clj](https://github.com/binaryage/chromex/blob/master/src/lib/chromex/marshalling.clj) and [marshalling.cljs](https://github.com/binaryage/chromex/blob/master/src/lib/chromex/marshalling.cljs)
+You should review marshalling logic in
-files to understand which parameter types get converted and how.
-You can also later use this subsystem to marshall
-additional parameter types of your own interest.
+[marshalling.clj][marshalling-clj-src] and [marshalling.cljs][marshalling-cljs-src] files to understand which parameter types
+get converted and how.
+You can also later use this subsystem to marshall additional parameter types of your own interest.
 For example automatic calling of `js->clj` and `clj->js` would come handy at many places.

 ##### Message loop

-It is worth noting that core.async channel [returns `nil` when closed](https://clojure.github.io/core.async/#clojure.core.async/<!).
+It is worth noting that core.async channel [returns `nil` when closed][core-async-docs].
 That is why we leave the message loop after receiving a `nil` message.
-If you wanted to terminate the message channel from popup side,
+If you wanted to terminate the message channel from
-you could call core.async's `close!` on the message-channel (it implements [`core-async/Channel`](https://github.com/binaryage/chromex/blob/master/src/lib/chromex/chrome_port.cljs) and will properly disconnect `runtime.Port`).
+popup side, you could call core.async's `close!` on the message-channel (it implements [`core-async/Channel`][chrome-port-src]
+and will properly disconnect `runtime.Port`).

 As a consequence you cannot send a `nil` message through our channel.

 #### Background page

 Let's take a look at [background page](src/background/chromex_sample/background/core.cljs) which is also pretty simple.
-It just has to handle multiple clients and their individual
+It just has to handle multiple clients with their individual message loops.
+Also, it maintains one main event loop for
-message loops.
-Also it maintains one main event loop for receiving events from Chrome.
-With core.async channels the code
-reads quite well:
+receiving events from Chrome.
+With core.async channels the code reads quite well:

 ```clojure
 (def clients (atom []))